Fragile X syndrome: Fertility

-About 20% of women who are carriers for the fragile X premutation are affected by fragile X-related primary ovarian insufficiency (FXPOI), which is defined as early menopause, which is menopause occurring before 40 years of age (average age at menopause is 51 years old in the US).
+About 20% of women who are carriers for the fragile X premutation are affected by Fragile X-associated primary ovarian insufficiency (FXPOI), which is defined as primary ovarian insufficiency, which is menopause occurring before 40 years of age (average age at menopause is 51 years old in the US).
 The number of CGG repeats correlates with penetrance and age of onset, but it is not a linear relationship.
-However premature menopause is more common in premutation carriers than in women with the full mutation, and the highest risk for FXPOI is observed in women with between 70-100 repeats the risk of FXPOI.
-Fragile X-associated primary ovarian insufficiency (FXPOI) is one of three Fragile X-associated Disorders (FXD) caused by changes in the FMR1 gene.
+However primary ovarian insufficiency is more common in premutation carriers than in women with the full mutation, and the highest risk for FXPOI is observed in women with between 70-100 repeats.
+FXPOI is one of three Fragile X-associated Disorders (FXD) caused by changes in the FMR1 gene.
 FXPOI affects female premutation carriers, of which is caused by the FMR1 gene, when their ovaries are not functioning properly.
 Women with FXPOI may exhibit changes in menstrual cycles and have changes in hormone levels but not be considered menopausal.
 Women with FXPOI still have the chance to get pregnant in about 10% of cases, because their ovaries occasionally release viable eggs through "escape" ovulation.
+FXPOI is the most common cause of hereditary primary ovarian insufficiency.
+There is not specific treatment for FXPOI, but hormonal therapy is recommended as a treatment, as for other women with primary ovarian insufficiency.

+In women with infertility, and a family history of infertility, there is a 7% risk of FXPOI so genetic testing is recommended.

 FMRP is a chromatin-binding protein that functions in the DNA damage response.
 FMRP also occupies sites on meiotic chromosomes and regulates the dynamics of the DNA damage response machinery during spermatogenesis.